 - No Gummies!
 Choose a crunchy, soft chew or liquid supplement. - Separate calcium and iron-containing supplements by at least two hours.
 They will compete for absorption. - Vitamin and drug interactions should be discussed with your physician or pharmacist.
-For example, some vitamins contain Vitamin K. which will interact with warfarin/Coumadin. - Take with food if you experience any stomach upset. - Be aware of dose changes when purchasing over-the-counter vitamins.
+For example, Vitamin K will interact with warfarin/Coumadin. - Take with food if you experience any stomach upset. - Be aware of dose changes when purchasing over-the-counter vitamins.
 Pay attention to cues like "new formula". - You must inform any provider you see that you have had bariatric surgery.
 Many will not consider a nutrient deficiency unless you make them aware of your surgery.